babel-utils/babel-plugin-tester/README.md

 #### `setup`

-This function will be run before each test runs.
+This function will be run before every test runs, including test fixtures.
 It can return a function which will be treated as a [`teardown`][37] function.
 It can also return a promise.
 If that promise resolves to a function, that will be treated as a [`teardown`][37] function.

 #### `teardown`

-This function will be run after each test runs.
-You can either define this via `teardown`, or you can return it from the [`setup`][38] function.
+This function will be run after every test runs, including test fixtures.
+You can define this via `teardown` or you can return it from the [`setup`][38] function.
 This can likewise return a promise if it's asynchronous.

-This option takes precedence over anything returned by the [`setup`][38] option.
+This function, if provided, will be run _after_ any teardown function returned by [`setup`][38].
+See [here][39] for the complete run order.

 #### `formatResult`